micahwierenga/js-objects/readme.md

 In JavaScript, there are 5 primitive types, ``null``, ``undefined``, ``boolean``, ``string``, and ``number``, **everything else is an object** even functions.
 And what is an object?
 An Object in JavaScript is a key-value store.
 The properties are the keys to the key-value store.
-The methods are just keys that map to a function instead of something more concrete like a string, and
+The methods are just keys that map to a function instead of something more concrete like a string, or an array, or even another object.

 An Object in JavaScript also has one important property called a ``prototype``.
 This is the property that lets us link all of our objects, like cars, together.